Interbank, Bund rates hit lows as euro zone outlook dims

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-* Portugal yields fall as Fitch praises court ruling (Updates prices, adds new comments, data)
+* Portugal yields fall as Fitch praises court ruling (Adds comment, updates prices)

 LONDON, Aug 19 Euro zone money market rates fell to new lows on Tuesday and German Bund yields dropped below 1 percent as the region's weak recovery kept up pressure on the European Central Bank to maintain its ultra-loose monetary policy.

-With a new tit-for-tat sanctions between Russia and the West being discussed as the Ukraine conflict rumbles on, investors are growing increasingly certain that subdued growth and inflation will herald a prolonged period of low rates.
+With a fresh round of tit-for-tat sanctions between Russia and the West in discussion as the Ukraine conflict rumbles on, investors are becoming increasingly certain that economic stagnation combined with low inflation will herald a prolonged period of low rates.
+[ID: nL5N0QP11D]

-Money market traders now see an even 50 percent chance of an ECB asset-purchase programme, known as quantitative easing, in the coming year, a Reuters poll found on Monday.
-A previous survey showed only a one-in-three chance.

-While investors see a long period of low price growth ahead, they expect the ECB to prevent the euro zone economy to fall into a Japan-like deflationary spiral.

 "I wouldn't exclude the overnight rate dropping below zero, but I find it difficult to see banks charging negative rates on unsecured lending," said Benjamin Schroeder, a strategist at Commerzbank.